 Indigenous peoples in Greenland

-The indigenous peoples of Greenland are Inuit and make up a majority of the Greenlandic population.
-Greenland is a self-governing country within the Danish Realm, and although Denmark has adopted the UN Declaration on the Rights of Indigenous Peoples, Greenland’s population continue to face challenges.
+The indigenous peoples of Greenland are Inuit and make up the majority of the Greenlandic population.
+Greenland is a self-governing country within the Danish Realm, and although Denmark has adopted the UN Declaration on the Rights of Indigenous Peoples, Greenland’s population continue to face serious challenges.

 Indigenous peoples in Greenland